← Back to Yoce

 These providers process data strictly on our behalf, under contract, and never use it for their own purposes:

-- Supabase — database, authentication, file storage.
-Hosted on AWS in the EU and US (mirrored).
+• Supabase — database, authentication, file storage.
+Hosted on AWS in the United States (AWS us-east-1, Virginia).
 Encryption at rest and in transit.
 Their privacy policy.

 Cookies and similar technologies